Jonathandah/invidious/README.md

 ## Get started

+Before you get started make sure you have red the official documentation: <https://docs.invidious.io/>.

+> [!CAUTION]
-To get started make sure to read the official documentation at: <https://docs.invidious.io/>.
-IMPORTANT Invidious do not proxy videos by default, so if your afraid of revealing your real IP an easy solution is to route the traffic via Gluetun.
+> Invidious do not proxy videos by default, so if your afraid of revealing your real IP an easy solution is to route the traffic via Gluetun.
 Check this guide on how to run Invidious with Gluetun: <https://docs.invidious.io/gluetun/>.
 The Gluetun is a great project which can be found here: <https://github.com/qdm12/gluetun>.

 **Initialize the project** (creates .env file and generates secret keys):